KoleHicok/sphinx-template/source/report/index.rst

 developed by Facebook and Instagram software architects to ease web page modification via JavaScript.
 Typical UI manipulation requires knowledge of the **Document Object Model** (DOM) and method calls that manipulate the DOM.
-These methods often run slowly and confuse most programmers.
+These methods often run slowly as they refresh the entire DOM and less than intuitive.

 Many companies, such as Facebook, Instagram, and Netflix, all use React because it is fast and easy to use.
 This is because it is easier for programmers to understand.([#f3]_) With no need for direct DOM interaction, programmers can use JavaScript methods to do the work for them.
-This results in a one-way data transfer.
-With this, the programmer can focus on their design instead of the DOM's processes.
+This results in a one-way data transfer from the script to the DOM.
+With this, the programmer can focus on their design instead of the DOM attributes.
 This means companies spend less time training new hires and more time developing new services.

 When programming in React, there are a few concepts that allow easy construction and manipulation of the user interface.
 The main building blocks of